 The new low-end 15-inch Retina couldn’t keep up with the high-end Early 2013 model, trailing in 7 of the 12 tests and tying in 1 other.
 Comparing the new 13-inch Retina MacBook Pro and the new low-end 15-inch model, the 15-inch was considerably faster across the board.
 The 15-inch’s quad-core i7 was about twice as fast in CPU intensive tests like Handbrake, MathematicaMark 9, and Cinebench r15, but there were also advantages in graphics, storage, and productivity applications.

 One place where both new MacBook Pros shined was in our battery life tests.
 The new low-end model lasted 9 hours, 36 minutes on a single charge.
 The new high-end version lasted 9 hours, 26 minutes—about 2 hours longer than the Early 2013 model’s time of 7 hours, 30 minutes.
 The new 13-inch Retina MacBook Pro lasted a little longer: 10 hours, 11 minutes.

 Much improved battery life and fast internal storage are both welcome improvements to this latest iteration of the 15-inch Retina MacBook Pro.
 The $1999 2.0GHz MacBook Pro’s lack of discrete graphics took a toll on its Cinebench and 3D game performance, but it’s a much faster system than the high-end 13-inch Retina MacBook Pro.
 The $2599 2.3GHz Retina MacBook Pro was faster in just about every way than the system it replaces and would be a great fit for owners of older Mac portables looking for a high-performance laptop.

 Next page: Complete benchmark results

-15-inch Retina MacBook Pro review: A tale of two...Next Page
+15-inch Retina MacBook Pro review: A...Next Page